-IBP's loan to customer deposit ratio is conservative in comparison to peers and further illustrates IBP's strong liquidity position.
+IBP's loan to customer deposit ratio is conservative and further illustrates IBP's strong liquidity position.

-The loan to customer deposit ratio graph is sourced from the latest company interim/annual financial results available as at 18 May 2022 and reflects the balance sheet figures for loans and advances to customers and customer deposits.
+The loan to customer deposit ratio graph is sourced from the latest company interim/annual financial results available as at 17 May 2023 and reflects the balance sheet figures for loans and advances to customers and customer deposits.